mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/workspaces/workspace-platform-services/index.md

 Currently, the monitoring stack is federated by default and the logging stack is not.

-You should also review the [workspace platform service resource requirements](/dkp/kommander/1.3/workspaces/platform-service-requirements/) to ensure that the attached clusters have sufficient resources.
+Review the [workspace platform service resource requirements](/dkp/kommander/1.3/workspaces/platform-service-requirements/) to ensure that the attached clusters have sufficient resources.

 ### Customize a workspace's platform services